Custom Event Setup

 DJI Matrice 350 RTK

-For users in surveying, inspections, infrastructure and enterprise workflows, the Matrice 350 RTK is a serious platform.
-It delivers high-precision flight, multi-payload support and enhanced safety systems.
-It features six-direction positioning and detection sensors.
+For professional surveying, inspections and enterprise workflows, the Matrice 350 RTK is a serious platform.
+It offers high-precision flight, multi-payload support and advanced safety systems, including six-direction positioning and detection sensors.

-• Ideal for roof inspections, industrial sites or mapping tasks where safety and reliability matter
+• Ideal for industrial inspections, mapping and infrastructure work

-• Workflow integration, RTK accuracy and payload flexibility go hand in hand with robust avoidance systems
+• RTK accuracy and payload flexibility complement robust avoidance

-If your business demands reliability, safety and professional integration, the M350 RTK is a strong pick.
+If your organisation prioritises reliability, precision and operational safety, the M350 RTK is a strong choice.

 DJI Matrice 400